Biggles (film)

-Biggles is a 1986 British science fiction adventure film directed by John Hough (released in 1988 in the United States as Biggles: Adventures in Time).
-The plot involves time travel between the 1980s and the First World War, involving the character, Biggles (from the series of novels by W. E. Johns).
-The film stars Neil Dickson, Alex Hyde-White, and Peter Cushing in his final feature film role.
+Biggles (U.S. 1988 release title Biggles: Adventures in Time) is a 1986 British science fiction adventure film directed by John Hough and starring Neil Dickson, Alex Hyde-White, and Peter Cushing (in his final feature film role).
+It was written by John Groves and Kent Walwin.
+The plot involves time travel between the 1980s and the First World War, involving the character Biggles (from the series of novels by W. E. Johns).

 Plot

-In the mid 1980s, catering salesman Jim Ferguson (Alex Hyde-White), living in present-day New York City, is involuntarily transported to the Western Front in 1917, where he saves the life of dashing Royal Flying Corps pilot James "Biggles" Bigglesworth (Neil Dickson) after he is shot down on a photo reconnaissance mission.
+In the mid-1980s, catering salesman Jim Ferguson, living in present-day New York City, is involuntarily transported to the Western Front in 1917, where he saves the life of dashing Royal Flying Corps pilot James "Biggles" Bigglesworth after he is shot down on a photo reconnaissance mission.
 Before he can work out what has happened, Jim is zapped back to 1986.

-He is visited by Biggles' former commanding officer, William Raymond (Peter Cushing), who is now an Air Commodore living in Tower Bridge in London.
+He is visited by Biggles' former commanding officer, William Raymond, who is now an Air Commodore living in Tower Bridge in London.
 Raymond tells him about his theory that Ferguson and Biggles are "time twins", spontaneously transported through time when the other is in mortal danger.
 Together, Ferguson and Biggles fight across time and against the odds to stop the Germans by destroying a revolutionary "sound weapon" with a Metropolitan Police helicopter that was stolen by Biggles while they were escaping a SWAT team in 1986 London.